rccordell/cv/Cordell-CV.md

 ## Conference Papers and Symposia

-Respondent, ""New Directions in Textual Studies and Book History," Northeastern University Humanities Center, online, 4 February 2021
+Respondent, "New Directions in Textual Studies and Book History," Northeastern University Humanities Center, online, 4 February 2021

 Roundtable participant, "Critical Bibliography in the Time of Covid-19," Mellon Society of Fellows in Critical Bibliography, online, 7 August 2020